 Mr Cameron says the decision on packaging has been delayed to gather more evidence - exactly as Labour did when it was in power.

 Earlier, at Prime Minister's Questions, Mr Miliband asked the prime minister to confirm he had held no discussions with Mr Crosby about plain packaging before making his decision.

 Mr Cameron said the Australian spindoctor had "never lobbied me on anything".

 Mr Miliband said: "The whole of the country will have heard those same weasel words that you are sticking to.
 He can't deny that he had a conversation with Lynton Crosby about this issue.

 "Even by the standards of this prime minister, this is a disgraceful episode.
 [Tory MP Sarah Wollaston] described it as a 'day of shame for this government'.

 "You are the prime minister for Benson and Hedge funds and you know it.
-Can't you see that there is a devastating conflict of interest between having your key adviser raking it in from big tobacco and then advising you not to go ahead with plain packaging?"'Conflict of interest'
+Can't you see that there is a devastating conflict of interest between having your key adviser raking it in from big tobacco and then advising you not to go ahead with plain packaging?"